Scladina: Physiology and development

-The study further elaborates, that tooth development is related to overall physiological development, noticeable as the first molar eruption coincides - universally across the primate phylum - with the beginning of the weaning stage, whereas the upsurge of the third molar indicates the onset of sexual development.
-Some scholars, though debate universal periods of anterior tooth growth, as it is known that anterior tooth growth takes longer in great apes than in humans and varies among human populations.
-The study of the child turned out to support the idea that extremely prolonged duration of human development is unique to Homo sapiens and a relatively recent development in human evolution.
+The study further elaborates that tooth development is related to overall physiological development, noticeable as the first molar eruption coincides – universally across the primate phylum – with the beginning of the weaning stage.
+In contrast, the upsurge of the third molar indicates the onset of sexual development.
+Some scholars debate universal periods of anterior tooth growth, as it is known that anterior tooth growth takes longer in great apes than in humans and varies among human populations.
+The study of the child turned out to support the idea that significantly prolonged duration of human development is unique to Homo sapiens and a relatively recent development in human evolution.
 Although the matter is still debated, the more rapid development apparent in Homo neanderthalensis children (wherein sexual onset may have occurred up to 4 years sooner) puts Neanderthal development patterns at a progressive stage in between modern Homo sapiens and that of earlier species, such as Homo erectus.
 This trend suggests to many scientists the necessary prevalence of differing patterns of behavioral and social development as well.

 A single tooth of another Neanderthal infant, also found at the site, was analysed by Christine Austin and Tanya Smith, whose analysis suggests that this particular child has received 7 months of breastfeeding and supplementation for additional 7 months, which adds up to roughly 14 months of breastfeeding.
 This cycle is indeed longer than that of some contemporary human cultures, which implies that Neanderthal children might have grown up faster, a process that began only after the stages of early infancy.

 Behavior and tool use

-Neanderthal diet consisted to over 70% of meat, unlike that of contemporary Homo sapiens hunter-gatherer societies. although some cooked vegetables are evident.
+Neanderthal diet consisted to over 70 % of meat, unlike that of contemporary Homo sapiens hunter-gatherer societies. although some cooked vegetables are evident.
 Provisioning techniques, made superior by extensive tool use, aided early Homo in pursuits of worldwide expansion.
 One large game evident in the diets of Scladina Neanderthals is bear.
 Several bear bones were found amongst other stone tools and modifiers within the Scladina cave site.
 Wear marks on the bones, 4 of the 6 bear bone tools which originated from a single femur, exhibit abrasion traits that classify them as lithic retouchers.